Rupert Wildt

-Rupert Wildt (/ˈvɪlt/; June 25, 1905 – January 9, 1976) was a German-American astronomer.
+Rupert Wildt (/ˈvɪlt/; June 25, 1905 – January 9, 1976) was an American astronomer.

 He was born in Munich, Germany, and grew up in that country during World War I and its aftermath.
 In 1927 he was awarded a Ph.D. from the University of Berlin.
 He joined the University of Göttingen, specializing in the properties of atmospheres.

 In 1932 he studied the spectra of Jupiter, and other outer planets, and identified certain absorption bands as belonging to the hydrogen-rich compounds of methane and ammonia.
 The composition appeared consistent with a composition similar to the sun and other stars.

 Assuming that the atmosphere was composed of these gases, during the 1940s and 1950s he constructed a model of the structure of these planets.
 He believed the core of the planets is solid and composed of a mixture of rock and metal, covered by a thick outer shell of ice, overlaid by a dense atmosphere.
 His model is still widely accepted.

 In 1934 he emigrated to the United States, and became a research assistant at Princeton University from 1937 until 1942.
 He then became an assistant professor at the University of Virginia until 1947, before joining the faculty of the Yale University.